Welcome to the General Education Program Site!

 GenEd courses make connections from academic knowledge to experience.
 A course in educational policy takes students into schools and community centers.
 A course in sustainability challenges them to design a solution for storm-water run-off.
 A course in creativity assigns them to go to First Friday to interview an artist.

-“The Philadelphia Experience (PEX)” has become a hallmark of the new GenEd, with many courses taking students into the city for direct encounters connected to their studies.
+“The Philadelphia Experience (PEX)” has become a hallmark of the GenEd curriculum, with many courses taking students into the city for direct encounters connected to their studies.
 In essence, the city becomes an extension of the university classroom, as for example, in a science course which takes students to the Waterworks to study 19th century sewage treatment.

 These encounters leverage the interest our students already have in Philadelphia.
 From global terrorism to global climate change, from digital mapping to the future of television, GenEd classes will deal with cutting edge issues from multiple angles.